LukeSmithxyz/based.cooking/src/breakfast-wrap.md

 2. Next, fry the bacon.
 3. Next, possibly while the bacon is frying, crack an egg into a bowl, add a dash of milk and whisk it
 4. Then, put the egg mixture into the microwave for a minute, take it out and whisk it again, do this twice again or until the scrambled egg is ready.
-5. Add the sausage, bacon and scrambled egg to a wrap (I recommend two sausage halfs, a bacon rasher and half the bowl of scrambled egg per wrap).
+5. Add the sausage, bacon and scrambled egg to a wrap (I recommend two sausage halves, a bacon rasher and half the bowl of scrambled egg per wrap).
 Add ketchup if desired.

 ## Contribution